 David points out that SongShop and its concert productions, SongShop Live, have been a touchstone for diversity among its performers.
 “This is the result of encouraging a wide-range of repertoire and welcoming all kinds of singers.”

-Claudia’s response was like-minded and enthusiastic, and together David and she immediately pulled into the conversation other SongShop veterans like Kim Mann and Vivian Beckford as well as supporters like Margaret Murphy-Webb.
+SongShop founder Claudia Hommel’s response was like-minded and enthusiastic, and together David and she immediately pulled into the conversation other SongShop veterans like Kim Mann and Vivian Beckford as well as supporters like Margaret Murphy-Webb.
 They turned to SongShop’s umbrella nonprofit organization, Working In Concert, to become the home for this new initiative.

-David goes on, “With Black Voices in Cabaret, we hope to explore a wide variety of performing styles (Rhythm and Blues, Spoken Word, Soul, Gospel, Jazz, Magic, etc.) and to highlight both new and established performers throughout the Chicago area and beyond.
-We also plan to engage both audiences and communities who have not been exposed to the art of cabaret with shows, seminars, and other events celebrating the intimacy of live cabaret performance.”
+David thought “our mission should be to showcase Black performers, educate new audiences about the history of Chicago cabaret as seen through Black eyes, and uplift the repertoire beyond the standard American Songbook.
+With Black Voices in Cabaret, we hope to explore a wide variety of performing styles and to highlight both new and established performers.
+We also plan to engage both audiences and communities who have not been exposed to the art of cabaret with shows, seminars, and other events.”

 Claudia noted that some of the obstacles to racial equity in our field have been its focus on the Great American Songbook, the perceived tuxedo/gown dress code, and the geographic divide between north side and south side audiences.
 But cabaret shines best when it is as variegated as the world we live in.